Multicolor Ramsey Number for Double Stars: Introduction

 \section{Introduction}

 In this paper we consider graphs that are finite, simple and undirected.
 We use $K_{1, n}$ and $K_n$ to denote the star on $n+1$ vertices and complete graph on $n$ vertices, respectively.
 The \dfn{double star} $S(n,m)$, where $n\ge m\ge1$, is the graph consisting of the disjoint union of two stars $K_{1,n}$ and $K_{1,m}$ together with an edge joining their centers.
+For integers $n\ge2$ and $n\ge m\ge1$, let $S_n^m$ denote the graph obtained from $K_{1, n}$ by subdividing $m$ edges each exactly once.
+Note that $S_n^1=S(n-1, 1)$ and $S_2^1=S(1, 1)=P_4$, where $P_4$ denotes the path on four vertices.
 For any positive integer $k$, we write $[k]$ for the set $\{1,2, \ldots, k\}$.
-The $k$-color \dfn{Ramsey number} $r(H; k)$ of a graph $H$ is the smallest $n$ such that every $k$-coloring of $E(K_n)$ contains a monochromatic copy of $H$.
-One of the oldest problems in Ramsey theory is to determine the growth rate of $r(K_3; k)$ in terms of $k$ and to determine the Ramsey numbers of stars and double stars.
+A \dfn{$k$-edge-coloring} of a graph $G$ is a function $\tau:E(G)\to [k]$.
+We say that $\tau$ is \dfn{proper} if $\tau(e)\ne \tau(e')$ for any two adjacent edges $e, e'$ of $G$.
+We think of the set $[k]$ as a set of colors, and we may identify a member of $[k]$ as a color, say, color $k$ is blue.
+We simply use the term edge-coloring if we do not wish to make reference to the number of colors $k$.
+The $k$-color \dfn{Ramsey number} $r(H; k)$ of a graph $H$ is the smallest integer $n$ such that every $k$-edge-coloring of $K_n$ contains a monochromatic copy of $H$.
 In analogy with the well-studied list-coloring version of the chromatic number, Alon, Buci\'c, Kalvari, Kuperwasser, and Szab\'o~\cite{ABKKS2019} recently defined a variant of $r(H;k)$ called the \dfn{list Ramsey number}.
 Let $L:E(K_n)\to \binom{\NN}{k}$ that assigns a set of $k$ colors to each edge of $K_n$.
-An \dfn{$L$-coloring of $K_n$} is an edge-coloring where each edge $e$ is given a color in $L(e)$.
-The $k$-color \dfn{list Ramsey number} $\rl(H;k)$ of a graph $H$ is defined as the smallest $n$ such that there is some $L:E(K_n)\to \binom{\NN}{k}$ for which every $L$-coloring of $K_n$ contains a monochromatic copy of $H$.
-Taking $L$ to be constant across all edges, we see that There seems to be no reason to suspect that upper bounds on $\rl(H;k)$ should be any easier to prove than on $r(H;k)$, but the authors of \cite{ABKKS2019} proved the striking results (see~\cite[Theorems 5 and 6]{ABKKS2019}) on the upper bound for $\rl(H;k)$.
-It is one of the notorious open problems of combinatorics to decide whether the growth rate of $r(K_3;k)$ is exponential or superexponential.
-The current best lower bound~\cite{XiZhExRa} is $r(K_3; k)> 3.199^k$.
-The authors of \cite{ABKKS2019} proved that $\rl(K_3;k)$ grows exponential in the square root of $k$ and asked whether $\rl(K_3;k)$ grows exponentially in $k$.
-Very recently, Fox, He, Luo and Xu~\cite{FHLX2021} answered this question in the positive.
+An \dfn{$L$-edge-coloring of $K_n$} is an edge-coloring where each edge $e$ is given a color in $L(e)$.
+The $k$-color \dfn{list Ramsey number} $\rl(H;k)$ of a graph $H$ is defined as the smallest $n$ such that there is some $L:E(K_n)\to \binom{\NN}{k}$ for which every $L$-edge-coloring of $K_n$ contains a monochromatic copy of $H$.
+Taking $L$ to be constant across all edges, we see that The authors of \cite{ABKKS2019} proved that $\rl(K_3;k)$ grows exponential in the square root of $k$.
+Fox, He, Luo and Xu~\cite{FHLX2021} continued the work of \cite{ABKKS2019} on bounding multicolor list Ramsey numbers in general.
+The authors of \cite{ABKKS2019} also investigated when the two Ramsey numbers $\rl(H;k)$ and $r(H;k)$ are equal, and in general, how far apart they can be from each other.
+They conjectured that $\rl(K_{1,n};k) = r(K_{1,n};k)$ for all $k, n$; and they further posed the question whether $\rl(K_n;k) = r(K_n;k)$ for all $k, n$.
+The results on $\rl(K_{1,n};k)$ from \cite{ABKKS2019} are given in \cref{s:cr}.
+Motivated by their work in \cite{ABKKS2019} on stars, we aim to investigate in this paper when the two Ramsey numbers of double stars $\rl(S(n,m);k)$ and $r(S(n,m);k)$ are equal.
+It is worth noting that the exact value of the $k$-color Ramsey number $r(K_{1,n};k)$ is known for all $k, n$.
+However, the exact value of the $2$-color Ramsey number $r(S(n,m);2)$ is not completely known yet, and to the best of our knowledge, little is known towards the $k$-color Ramsey number $r(S(n,m);k)$ when $k\ge3$.
+We list the known results on stars and double stars here that we will need later on.